Tigranes the Great: Armenian nationalism

 His empire is often popularly called "sea to sea Armenia" (ծովից ծով Հայաստան, tsovits tsov Hayastan) as it extended from the Caspian to the Mediterranean Sea.
 He has been a source of pride for modern Armenian nationalists, with his "sea to sea" empire serving as an inspiration for the most maximalist claims of contemporary Armenian nationalism.
 George Bournoutian noted that Armenians "revere" Tigranes and sometimes "endow him with modern nationalistic traits and ignore the fact that Tigranes possessed a more Hellenistic and, occasionally, Persian, outlook, rather than that of a modern Armenian."
 Eric Hobsbawm suggested that modern Armenian nationalists, in an effort to find a "suitable (and suitably impressive) national state in the past", had to go back to the times of Tigranes in the first century BC, when the "last sufficiently important kingdom is to be found."

+Tigranes was a key figure in the post-Soviet national revival.
+In the early 1990s, a major avenue in central Yerevan, preiouvsly called after the October Revolution was renamed after him.
+He is the only Armenian king to appear on the Armenian currency, specifically on the 500 dram banknote, which was in circulation from 1993 to 2005.
+During the First Nagorno-Karabakh War, a paramilitary volunteer unit led by Armenak Armenakyan and named after Tigran was active from 1989 to 1994.
+Another of the unit's commanders, Colonel Koryun Ghumashyan, founded a military preparatory boarding school named after Tigran in Armavir, Armenia in 1995.
+The Order of Tigran the Great, established in 2002, is awarded by the president of Armenia "for exceptional services" rendered to the state.
+Three statues of Tigranes have been erected in Armenia, including at the President's Residence (2000), in Yerevan's Nor Nork District (2004), and in the city of Vagharshapat (2016).

-In European culture
+In European and Armenian culture

-In The Art of War (1521), Niccolò Machiavelli attributes Tigranes' military failure to his excessive reliance on his cavalry.

-In the modern period, Tigranes has appeared in European culture.
+Tigranes appeared in European culture in the early modern period.
 He is portrayed in the 1619 English Renaissance drama A King and No King by Beaumont and Fletcher.
-King Tigranes at the feet of a Roman commander Lucullus (c.
-1680) is an etching by Giovanni Gioseffo dal Sole.

-Approximately two dozen operas composed by Italian and German composers during the 18th century bear the title Tigrane.
-Some of these were inspired by Tigranes the Great.
+Giovanni Gioseffo dal Sole depicted King Tigranes at the feet of Lucullus, an etching c.
+1680.
+Approximately two dozen operas composed by Italian and German composers during the 18th century bear the title Tigrane; some were directly inspired by Tigranes the Great.
 The most notable are composed by Antonio Vivaldi (1724), Johann Adolph Hasse (1729), and Christoph Willibald Gluck (1743), with librettos by Pietro Antonio Bernardoni for the first and Francesco Silvani for the latter two.

-Modern tributes

 In modern Armenian literature, Tigranes has been portrayed in a 1947 tragedy by Khachik Dashtents, a 1967 historical novel by Hayk Khachatryan, and a historical poem by Hovhannes Shiraz.
 A 1916 poem by the Armenophile Russian poet Valery Bryusov is dedicated to Tigranes as well.

 In visual arts, Tigranes has been depicted by Yervand Kochar in 1940 (gouache on paper) and in a 1959 mural crafted by Van Khachatur inside the Matenadaran in Yerevan, symbolizing Armenia's Hellenistic period.

 His portrait (from coinage) is depicted on 1988 Soviet and 2009 Armenian postage stamps.

-In the early 1990s, a major avenue in central Yerevan, called after the October Revolution was renamed after him.
-He is the only Armenian king to appear on the Armenian currency, specifically on the 500 dram banknote, which was in circulation from 1993 to 2005.

-Three statues of Tigranes have been erected in Armenia, including at the President's Residence (2000), in Yerevan's Nor Nork District (2004), and in the city of Vagharshapat (2016).

-The Order of Tigran the Great, established in 2002, is awarded by the president of Armenia "for exceptional services" rendered to the Republic of Armenia.